bg

 How to Speed Up a Pending USDT Transaction

 A delayed USDT transaction is often caused by a fee that is too low for the current level of network congestion.
-To speed it up, some networks allow you to use methods like Replace-by-Fee (RBF) to resubmit the transaction with a higher fee.
+To accelerate it, some networks allow you to use methods like Replace-by-Fee (RBF) to resubmit the transaction with a higher fee.
 Alternatively, some third-party services act as transaction accelerators, broadcasting your pending transaction to mining pools for a fee to encourage faster inclusion in a block.

 Conclusion